CharonTung/Snake-Game/README.md

 # Snake Game

-A simple snake game for java pratice, have star(1.5x socre) and speed function.
+A simple snake game for java practice, have star(1.5x socre) and speed function.